mileswu/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 	function correctly with libmpg123 cdecl calls.
 It saved making a separate dll for the posix elements.
 	REPEAT AFTER ME: Not for normal consumption....
-5)	The __clrcall decoration of mpg123clr functions is not strictly necessary for Visual Studio 2005 and later, but has been left in for compatability with earlier versions.
+5)	The __clrcall decoration of mpg123clr functions is not strictly necessary for Visual Studio 2005 and later, but has been left in for compatibility with earlier versions.
 See MS documentation of "double thunking"
 6)	Many functions use pin_ptr to pin the return variables prior to calling the libmpg123 function, this was considered as an alternative to avoid the use of local variables with attendant overhead of allocate/use/copy/destroy etc. In practice pin_ptr has significant overhead, empirical tests showed very little performance difference between either method.
+7)	Set pin_ptr to NULL after use, to force early GC (recommended).
+Carried out performance trials and found insignificant impact.
+Since most functions are likely to be used repeatedly decided to follow recommended usage.
+	If code analysis proves this to be redundant - can be removed...

 =============================================================================
 Tested/Untested